 The maximum travelling time to or from schools that is considered reasonable by the council is 45 minutes for children of primary school age and 75 minutes by young people attending secondary school.

 There are two grounds on which children would usually qualify for home to school transport.
-Please read our home to school transport policy for full details.
+Please read our School Travel Support Policy for full details.

 Special educational needs, disability or mobility difficulties